-This makes it a crucial vitamin to the function of nearly every aspect of your body and health, from blood cell production to brain function.
+Consuming enough Vitamin B6 is crucial to the function of nearly every aspect of your body and health, from blood cell production to brain function.

 Your body can also produce niacin (Vitamin B3) from the amino acid tryptophan by utilizing B6.
-Some of your earliest signs and symptoms of pregnancy can be helped with enough of these vitamins.
+Some of your earliest signs and symptoms of pregnancy will alleviate with enough of these vitamins.

-By ensuring an adequate intake of B vitamins through a well-constructed diet, you can ensure a smoother, healthier pregnancy for you and your baby!
+By ensuring an adequate intake of B vitamins through a well-constructed diet, you can provide a smoother, healthier pregnancy for you and your baby!

 Why You Need Vitamin B6 During Pregnancy

-Vitamin B6 is crucial to the healthy function of the brain and nervous system, and thus plays a critical role in the development of your baby.
-Specifically, it’s necessary for the healthy production of serotonin and norepinephrine, critical neurotransmitters.
+Vitamin B6 is crucial for the healthy function of the brain and nervous system and thus plays a critical role in the development of your baby.
+Specifically, it’s necessary for the healthy production of serotonin and norepinephrine, key neurotransmitters.

 What Vitamin B6 Does For Pregnancy